 Weight loss is one of the many signs of malnutrition.
 Your loved one may exhibit disorientation, confusion, lethargy, and forgetfulness.
 You might think these are signs of dementia, but they typically indicate nutritional shortfalls.
 Lack of proper nutrition can make your loved one weak, and he or she may need assistance with daily activities.

 There are many reasons seniors might need assistance at home.
 Some may require regular mental stimulation due to an Alzheimer’s diagnosis, while others might only need part-time assistance with exercise and basic household tasks.
-Home Care Assistance is a leading Mississauga, Ontario, in-home care provider.
+Home Care Assistance is a leading Mississauga home care provider.
 Families rely on our expertly trained caregivers to help their senior loved ones maintain a high quality of life.

 One of the most popular myths about seniors is that they all become senile with age.
 However, according to the most recent study by the Alzheimer Society of Canada, the percentage of seniors with dementia is 0.8 percent in private households and 45 percent in long-term care facilities.